Proposal status: closed 1 March 2019, updated 3 April 2019

 We're proposing changes in your area

-We are proposing to install a signalised pedestrian crossing outside No. 31 Constellation Drive, to provide a safe place for pedestrians to cross on Constellation Drive.
-This proposal includes pram crossings, tactile pavers and No stopping at all times parking restrictions (broken yellow lines).
+In April 2019, we proposed to install a signalised pedestrian crossing outside No. 31 Constellation Drive, to provide a safe place for pedestrians to cross on Constellation Drive.
+The proposal included pram crossings, tactile pavers and No stopping at all times parking restrictions (broken yellow lines).

-This would result in 4 parking spaces being removed outside number 28 Constellation Drive and 5 parking spaces being removed outside number 31 Constellation Drive.
+This would have resulted in 4 parking spaces being removed outside number 28 Constellation Drive and 5 parking spaces being removed outside number 31 Constellation Drive.

 Why the changes are needed